BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-2/solvency-II-files/step-2-solvency II - level 2.pdf.md

 --- Page 149 ---

-17.1.2015 EN Official Journal of the European Union L 12/149

 3. The quantitative indicators referred to in paragraph 1 of this Article shall include the following: